Home > Europe > Poland > Warsaw Layover Guide From Chopin Airport: Top Sights in 6–12 Hours

 Exploring Warsaw's Old Town During a Long Layover

-From the Copernicus Museum, it was a short walk to Warsaw’s Old Town (Stare Miasto), which would be the area where I would spend most of my time during my long layover.
+From the Copernicus Museum, it was a short walk to Warsaw’s Old Town (Stare Miasto), which would be the area where I would spend most of my time.
 As I approached Old Town Warsaw, the St. Anne’s Church Bell Tower (Taras Widokowy), Sigismund’s Column (Kolumna Zygmunta), and the Royal Castle (Zamek Królewski) came into view.

 Approaching Old Town Warsaw